amaysim-au/serverless-workshop/README.md

 Also go to AWS console and download the package of 1 of the lambdas and look what is inside.
 There are a lot of files that are not useful for the lambda.
 Even the `.env` file is there.
 This file could include sensitive data you may not want to upload to AWS.

 > Serverless includes options to packaging.
 This workshop focuses on artifact because it is very useful to know when using other languages like Golang.
-Also creating a `package.zip` offers you more control.
+Also creating a `package.zip` offers you more control. for more information read [Serverless AWS - Packaging](https://serverless.com/framework/docs/providers/aws/guide/packaging/)

 #### ACs

-- create a target `build` which creates a `package.zip`
+- target `build` should create a `package.zip`
 - `package.zip` should only contain the necessary code (so we always keep the package as small as possible)
+- create a target `build` so it can be called at a different stage
+- target `deploy` should not `build` anymore
 - target `deploy` should only deploy if the `package.zip` is present
 - configure Serverless Framework to use `package.zip`